 ESS 4 – Community Health and Safety.
-Medical wastes and general waste from the healthcare facilities, laboratories and quarantine centers have a high potential of carrying infectious agents that may spread to communities if not properly confined and disposed of.
+Medical wastes and general waste from the healthcare facilities, COVID-19 vaccination points of dispensing, laboratories and quarantine centers have a high potential of carrying infectious agents that may spread to communities if not properly confined and disposed of.
 Laboratories, quarantine and isolation centers, and screening posts will, thereby, follow procedures introduced for safeguarding communities as detailed in the ESMF and ICWMP.
+The COVID-19 vaccination points of dispensing will follow the National Plan for COVID-19 Vaccine Deployment in terms of waste management regulations.
+According to the NCDC, medical personnel serving at COVID-19 vaccination points of dispensing are already trained for waste handling, though additional training will be required for existing personnel and new recruits.
 PIU will follow SEP to ensure engagement with communities in order to disseminate information related to community health and safety during COVID-19 pandemic, including information on social distancing, use of PPE, self-isolation and quarantine.

 The Project will mitigate the risk of SEA by applying the WHO Code of Ethics and Professional Conduct at all beneficiary healthcare and quarantine facilities.
 Project-related SEA/SH risks may arise at the household level too.
 Global evidence suggests that safety net interventions, including cash transfers and income-generating schemes, among others, can affect household power dynamics, which can exacerbate or otherwise influence dynamic of incidents of SEA/SH.
 Global evidence also suggests that intimate-partner violence and gender inequality can limit women’s ability to access the Project interventions.
 The Project will mitigate these risks by taking the following steps: